progvocab/products-service/design/dsa/graph/dijkstra.md

-Here's a complete Python implementation of a **dense graph using an adjacency matrix**, along with **Dijkstra's algorithm** to find the shortest path from a source node.
+Here's a complete Python implementation of a **dense graph using an adjacency matrix**, along with **Dijkstra's algorithm** to find the shortest path from a source node.It makes a greedy choice: pick the smallest tentative distance node first.

 ---